ministryofjustice/moj-job-descriptions/development-operations/01-devops.md

 **You will have:**
 - A systematic approach to solving problems
+- Awareness of the use of containers and minimal operating systems
-- Awareness of modern development and deployment techniques
+- Experience of modern development and deployment techniques
-- Awareness of infrastructure as code principles
+- Experience of infrastructure as code tooling such as Terraform
 - Experience working in a mixed skillset team
-- Awareness of version control technologies such as Git
+- Experience of version control technologies such as Git
-- Awareness of the use of containers and minimal operating systems
-- Awareness of cloud providers such as AWS, Azure, or Google Cloud
+- Experience of cloud providers such as AWS, Azure, or Google Cloud
-- Awareness of data and application security
+- Experience of data and application security
-- Interest in learning software development methodologies such as agile
 - Experience with a programming language such as PHP, Go, Python, Javascript, etc

 Willingness to be assessed against [the requirements](https://www.gov.uk/government/publications/united-kingdom-security-vetting-clearance-levels/national-security-vetting-clearance-levels) for BPSS clearance